 A fibre-based, rigid, recyclable alternative – a “Green” alternative to PVC, styrene and foamboards.
 100% recyclable, with a smooth finish.
 For indoor use only.
 Comes in 48″ x 96″ sheets, in a range of thicknesses.

 Referred to as “Coro,” this material is typically used for temporary and promotional signage.
 Typical sign usages would include sales and contractor signs, directional signage, real estate signs, or site signs for new building projects.
 This substrate provides a light weight, low cost, high quality looking, easy to replace sign that is quick to produce.

-Fiberglass Reinforced Plywood Fiberboard is a heavy, very rigid and strong substrate used for long term signs.
-Fiberboard is a gel coated fiberglass on one or both sides and can be fabricated to almost any size.
+Fibreglass Reinforced Plywood Fibreboard is a heavy, very rigid and strong substrate used for long term signs.
+Fibreboard is a gel coated fibreglass on one or both sides and can be fabricated to almost any size.

 Foamcore, Gator Foam (Gator Plast)